albrow/dependency-linearization/README.md

 concept could work, and that it made the code easier to manage.
 But it had a huge impact on performance, so I went on the hunt for something faster.

+The current winning implementation, called "Presort", takes advantage of the fact that in most cases, dependencies will be added before the phases that depend on them.
+This is true in both zoom and the test cases.
+It keeps all the phases in a doubly linked list (out of the standard library).
+On each call to addDependency, it checks if the dependency is already satisfied by the current ordering of phases (90% of the time it is!).
+If it's not, it reorders the list by either moving the phase directly after the one it depends on or moving the phase it depends on directly before it.
+If nether is possible because of existing dependencies, it returns an error declaring there is a cycle.
+It's quite fast, but very much tuned to my particular use case.

 ### How to Run the Tests

 `test/correctness_test.go` tests each implementation for correctness.
 You can run